jaiwant1996/Zipf-law/README.md

 Make sure to have the test data files in the same folder as the repo.
 Type the filename when prompted.

-Thanks to the Project Gutenberg for providing free txt novels.
+Thanks to 'Project Gutenberg' for providing free txt novels.